Jacalz/sparta/README.md

 - **file/ :** Common code for file handling in the application.
   - **file/parse :** Contains adapted versions of parse functions from `strconv` for extracting numbers from strings.
 - **gui :** All the code for creating the interface along with functions that run on button presses are to be found here.
+  - **gui/widgets :** Custom widget adaptations to extend and simplify functionality.
 - **share :** All specific file sharing code for end-to-end encrypted file sharing over a local network.

 ## License